MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

 ### Create a connection

-After the feature is enabled, you must create a connection between Sales Copilot and the partner application using the partner's certified Power Apps connector.
+After the feature is enabled, you must create a connection between Copilot for Sales and the partner application using the partner's certified Power Apps connector.
 For information about how to create a connection, see [Create a new connection](/power-apps/maker/canvas-apps/add-manage-connections#create-a-new-connection).

 > [!NOTE]
-> - All Power Apps connectors are not certified to work with Sales Copilot.
-Sales Copilot displays activities from partner applications that have implemented specific APIs and made them available through their Power Apps connectors.
+> - All Power Apps connectors are not certified to work with Copilot for Sales.
+Copilot for Sales displays activities from partner applications that have implemented specific APIs and made them available through their Power Apps connectors.
-> - If you are a partner application maker and would like to integrate with Sales Copilot, see Extend Sales Copilot.
-Currently, DocuSign can be integrated with Sales Copilot.
+> - If you are a partner application maker and would like to integrate with Copilot for Sales, see Extend Copilot for Sales.
+Currently, DocuSign can be integrated with Copilot for Sales.

 ### View latest activities